cypress-io/cypress-example-recipes/README.md

 - Use [`.trigger()`](https://on.cypress.io/trigger) to test drag-n-drop that uses mouse events.
 - Use [`.trigger()`](https://on.cypress.io/trigger) to test drag-n-drop that uses drag events.
+- Use [`cypress-file-upload`](https://github.com/abramenal/cypress-file-upload) for file upload testing with drag-n-drop.

 ### [grep](./examples/preprocessors__grep)